seL4/microkit/docs/manual.md

 The `protection_domain` element has the same attributes as any other protection domain as well as:

 * `id`: The ID of the child for the parent to refer to.
+* `setvar_id`: (optional) Specifies a symbol in the parent program image.
+This symbol will be rewritten with the ID of the child.

 The `virtual_machine` element has the following attributes: